samhattangady/mulki/content/chapter6.md

 as evil?
 Or professions as wasteful?
 It was all just an over-correction on the side of my principles.
 As much as I wanted to live my life by them, it's not a meaningful goal.
-There has to be a compromise at some point, and we have to accept where we are going to draw those lines.
+There has to be a compromise at some point, and we need to accept that we are going to have to draw some lines, and be mindful of where we choose to draw them.

 ---